Mregussek/videostreaming/cpp/README.md

 I used Raspbian Jessie Lite for to test this app.
 In the RPiConfiguration directory you have the files, which must be put on your RPi. ***ssh*** file enables connection through 22 port and ***wpa_supplicant.conf*** allows you to connect RPi to WiFi.

 ## C++
-For TCP I have used 640x480 resolution.
+For TCPClient I have used 640x480 resolution.
 It can work without any problems.

 In **rpi_app** directory you can find code, which have to be run on RPi.
 You have prepared **CMakeLists.txt** file for building this app and **toolchain.cmake** for cross compiling with cmake.